Greenville Township, Darke County, Ohio: Geography

 The city of Greenville, the county seat of Darke County, is located in central Greenville Township.
 The unincorporated community of Woodington is on the border between Greenville and Brown townships, and is named after its first settler, John Woodington.

 Name and history

 Greenville Township was the original township of Darke County, and at first contained all of its territory.
 It is the only Greenville Township statewide.

 Government

 The township is governed by a three-member board of trustees, who are elected in November of odd-numbered years to a four-year term beginning on the following January 1.
 Two are elected in the year after the presidential election and one is elected in the year before it.
 There is also an elected township fiscal officer, who serves a four-year term beginning on April 1 of the year after the election, which is held in November of the year before the presidential election.
 Vacancies in the fiscal officership or on the board of trustees are filled by the remaining trustees.
-The current trustees are George S. Luce Jr., William Kelly, and Mike Stegall, and the clerk is Barbara Anthony.